-WestFest 2019 is scheduled for Saturday, May 18 from 10 am to 2 pm on the West Campus Quad of The Ohio State University.
-Additional event information will be posted in late February.
+WestFest 2019 is scheduled for Saturday, May 18 from 10 am to 2 pm on the OSU West Campus Quad.

 Join us on the West Campus of The Ohio State University for a free public event showcasing sustainability and outreach at OSU and beyond!
 This event is open to people of all ages, from children to seniors.

-Participating departments and organizations include: Arabidopsis Biological Resource Center, Byrd Polar & Climate Research Center, Center for Applied Plant Sciences, Center for Automotive Research, OBIC, Sea Grant/Stone Lab, Office of Energy and Environment, Orton Geological Museum, and more.
+Participating departments and organizations include: Arabidopsis Biological Resource Center, Byrd Polar & Climate Research Center, Center for Applied Plant Sciences, Center for Automotive Research, OBIC, Sea Grant/Stone Lab, Sustainability Institute, Orton Geological Museum, and more.

-In addition to displays and hands-on activities highlighting research at Ohio State, there wil be tours of the Arabidopsis Biological Resource Center and Byrd Polar and Climate Research Center (available on a first come, first served basis).
+In addition to displays and hands-on activities highlighting research at Ohio State, there wil be tours of the Arabidopsis Biological Resource Center, Byrd Polar and Climate Research Center, Ohio Sea Grant, and the Center for Automotive Research (available on a first come, first served basis).

 Share information with your friends and family at go.osu.edu/westfest or download event fliers for display.